thomasprost/akinoyusei.com/content/blog/apples-mixed-berries-crumble/index.md

 6. In a large bowl, add sugar and flour.
 Mix well together.
 7. Cut the butter into cubes and add them to the flour / sugar mix.
 8. Mix with your hands to get a sandy texture.
 Don't mix too much, your hands will melt the butter and you want to keep some big pieces in the mix.
-9. In a baking pan, add fruits and the batter on top.
-Cook for 25 minutes.
+9. In a baking pan, add fruits with the batter on top.
+In the oven for 25 minutes.